How to Protect Affiliate Income From Google Algorithm Changes

 Write like you have something real to say

 The affiliate sites that keep their rankings through update after update share one quality that no SEO tool can manufacture.
 They write content that would hold its value even if search engines did not exist.
 Their reviews reflect actual use.
-Their comparisons address real trade-offs rather than copying spec sheets.
+Their comparisons address real trade-offs.
 Their guides walk through processes the writer has completed, not summarized from someone else who completed them.

 E-E-A-T is not a framework you optimize for.
 It is a quality you either have or you are pretending to have.
 You can fake it long enough to rank.
 You cannot fake it long enough to last.